yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 There is some good [documentation on the profile manager](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles#w_manage-profiles-when-firefox-is-open) - on this page, you can create, manage, and launch profiles.

-While there are other ways to create and manage profiles in Firefox, I think is the simplest to use, and it is what I use personally.
+While there are other ways to manage profiles in Firefox, I think `about:profiles` is the simplest to use, and it is what I use personally.

 <p>
 	<figure>